 Aging Research Interest Group

-The Aging Research Interest Group is led by academic geriatricians Professor AP Passmore and Dr Bernadette McGuinness.
+The Ageing Research Interest Group is led by academic geriatricians Professor AP Passmore and Dr Bernadette McGuinness.
 Our research aims to understand the pathogenesis of dementia and improve the quality of life of people living with dementia.
 We are particularly interested in developing methods to allow for the early detection of dementia and testing interventions in the earliest stages of the disease.

 Our research strands include: